-Each of these arrangements have there advantages and disadvantages.
-Rows are use for a teacher-centered classroom and lecture style.
+Each of these arrangements has there advantages and disadvantages.
+Rows are used for a teacher-centered classroom and lecture style.
 They are for individual work as well.
 However, rows limit interaction among students.
-Despite this, at the beginning of the year it may be better to start with rows until a teacher has a handle on the students.
+Despite this, at the beginning of the year, it may be better to start with rows until a teacher has a handle on the students.

 Full/Half circle or great for whole-class discussion.
 Students are able to all make eye-contact and this helps with supporting a discussion.
 However, this also makes it hard to concentrate if there is some sort of assignment that needs to be completed.
 As such, the full/half circle approach is normally used for special occasions.

-Groups are used for high interaction settings.
-In groups, students, can work together on project or support each other for regular assignments.
+Groups are used in high interaction settings.
+In groups, students, can work together on a project or support each other for regular assignments.
 Normally, groups lead to the largest amount of management problems.
 As such, groups are great for teachers who have more experience with classroom management.

 Dealing with Presence